 Don’t try to scratch.
 The cast is snug and warm, and it doesn’t let dead skin cells fall away.
 So your child will probably itch sometimes underneath it.

 Never stick anything into the cast to scratch.
 Instead, try to keep that part of your child’s body dry and cool.
 An ice pack or fan might help.
 Or you could put a hair dryer on the cool setting and blow air into the cast.
 If the itching is bad, you could ask your doctor if it’s OK to try an over-the-counter medicine like Benadryl.

 Keep dirt out.
 When your child is outdoors or being active, slip a sock over the cast for protection.

 Be ready for soreness.
 Your child might get sore from going around with the extra weight and bulk of the cast.
 An over-the-counter pain reliever like acetaminophen or ibuprofen (Advil, Motrin, Nuprin) could help.

 After the Last Cast

 The treatment might not be over, but different.

 Your child may need to use a brace or splint.
-The medical team may give him a removable cast to wear at night.
+The medical team may give them a removable cast to wear at night.

 Also, your child will probably need to get physical therapy.
-If the therapist gives him exercises to do at home, encourage him to stick with them.
-If he needs to get used to his new and better way of walking, his physical therapy may last several months.
+If the therapist give them exercises to do at home, encourage them to stick with them.
+If they need to get used to their new and better way of walking, their physical therapy may last several months.